 (a) Concerning article 9, para.1, access to justice is covered by a law on access to information (Leg.
 Decree 195/2005) and a general law on access to administrative documents (Law 241/1997), stating that in case of refusal or absence of reply by the time scheduled by legislative decree 195/2005, recourse through an expeditious review procedure before a court (judicial procedure) or before an administrative authority (review procedure) can be obtained.
 According to the judicial procedure, the interested party can challenge the decision or omission before the Regional Administrative Tribunal within 30 days.
 This ruling can, in turn, be challenged on appeal to the Council of State (2nd degree judicial decision) within the following 30 days.
+In those cases of refusal or absence of reply, the interested party could refer to the subject detaining the so called "substituting power" recently introduced by Law 35/2012, which is attributed to the Director General or, in his place, to the Director in charge of the competent office, or the heights level official.

 Where the interested party has obtained a favourable ruling, the Tribunal orders the delivery of the requested information.
-All Courts' decisions are in writing and are binding.
+All courts' decisions are in writing and are binding.

-Alternatively, the interested party can request a review in front of the Commission for the access to administrative documents established within the Presidency of the Ministers' Council, in case of acts of the Central Administration of the State, or in front of the local Ombudsman for acts issued by Regions, Provinces or Municipalities.
+Alternatively, the interested party can request a review in front of the Commission for the access to administrative documents established within the Presidency of the Ministers' Council, in case of acts of the central administration of the State, or in front of the local Ombudsman for acts issued by Regions, Provinces or Municipalities.
 Both the Commission and the Ombudsman have to reply by 30 days otherwise in case of no reply it means the review has been refused.
 The administrative procedure is preliminary to the judicial one but not mandatory.
 Access to a review before the Regional Administrative Tribunal is still available to an interested party that has not been satisfied;

 With respect to article 9, para.
 2, the legal system is based on the protection of (b) legitimate interests.
 A "legitimate interest" is a direct interest of an individual in a public decision but is not guaranteed as a legal right.
-The system gives the public "with an interest" in an administrative decision (individuals and associations) the possibility not only to participate in the decision-making, so that their interests are taken into account, but also to challenge before Courts any unlawful decision adopted by a Public Authority (Law 1034/1971 on TAR, L.241/1990).
-A decision is considered to be unlawful when it is inconsistent with legal provisions regulating the way the discretionary power of the Administration should be exercised, including those on public participation.
-Individuals and Associations, other than the ones challenging the decision, can also intervene throughout the jurisdictional proceedings.
+The system gives the public "with an interest" in an administrative decision (individuals and associations) the possibility not only to participate in the decision-making, so that their interests are taken into account, but also to challenge before Courts any unlawful decision adopted by a public authority (Law 1034/1971 on TAR, L.241/1990).
+A decision is considered to be unlawful when it is inconsistent with legal provisions regulating the way the discretionary power of the administration should be exercised, including those on public participation.
+Individuals and associations, other than the ones challenging the decision, can also intervene throughout the jurisdictional proceedings.
 To give an example, the decision on "environmental compatibility" of an activity, following the environmental impact assessment procedure, may be appealed to the Administrative Regional Courts or to the President of the Republic.
-The Legislative Decree 152/2006, as modified, reaffirms that against decisions, acts or omission related to public participation procedures under the EIA general rules on challenging unlawful administrative acts are always applicable.
+The Legislative Decree152/2006, as modified, reaffirms that against decisions, acts or omission related to public participation procedures under the EIA general rules on challenging unlawful administrative acts are always applicable.